EXPLAINER: Why Istanbul blast has political implications

-ISTANBUL (AP) — The attack on a central avenue in Istanbul over the weekend was a stark reminder of bombings in Turkish cities between 2015 and 2017.

-Those blasts crushed the Turkish public’s sense of security at the time and also heralded a new phase in Turkey’s decades-long fight against outlawed Kurdish groups.
+ISTANBUL (AP) — The attack on a central avenue in Istanbul is a stark reminder of the bombings in Turkish cities between 2015 and 2017 that crushed the public’s sense of security and heralded a new phase in Turkey’s decades-long fight against outlawed Kurdish groups.

-After Sunday’s explosion with a TNT-laden bomb that killed six people and wounded dozens of others, Turkish police apprehended a Syrian woman who is accused of planting the device after crossing illegally from Syria.
+After Sunday’s explosion with a TNT-laden bomb that killed six people and wounded dozens of others, Turkish police said they apprehended a Syrian woman who is accused of planting the device after crossing illegally from Syria.
 Authorities said she confessed to carrying out the attack on behalf of Kurdish militants.

 Here’s a look at the militant groups, the nearly four-decade conflict and its political implications.